A practical type theory for symmetric monoidal categories: The type theory for free props

 \begin{rmk} Semantically, it is not really necessary to label the morphisms in $\cG(;B)$ with a symbol $\fa\in\fA$, since tensor products of such morphisms are invariant under permutation (because the swap on the unit object is the identity morphism).
 However, it would be significantly trickier to omit such labels syntactically.
 In practice, we can leave them off informally and trust the reader to put them back if needed. \end{rmk}

-\begin{thm} If there is some assignment of activeness to the types in $\Delta$ such that $\Gamma \types (\vec M\mid\vec Z):\Delta$ is derivable, then that assignment is unique, as is the derivation. \end{thm} \begin{proof} By the \emph{depth} of an occurrence of a variable or function symbol in a term, we mean the rank of its corresponding node in the well-founded abstract syntax tree representing the term.
-Thus the depth of a variable is $0$, and the depth of an occurrence of a function symbol is the least natural number strictly greater than the depths of the head symbols of all its arguments.
-Note that a nullary function symbol always has depth $0$, while a function symbol applied to a positive number of variables alone has depth $1$.
+\begin{thm} If there is some assignment of activeness to the types in $\Delta$ such that $\Gamma \types (\vec M\mid\vec Z):\Delta$ is derivable, then that assignment is unique, as is the derivation. \end{thm} \begin{proof} By the \emph{height} of an occurrence of a variable or function symbol in a term, we mean its maximum distance to a leaf node in the abstract syntax tree representing the term.
+Thus the height of a variable is $0$, and the height of an occurrence of a function symbol is the least natural number strictly greater than the heights of the head symbols of all its arguments.
+Note that a nullary function symbol always has height $0$, while a function symbol applied to a positive number of variables alone has height $1$.

-We claim that in any derivable typing judgment, the terms associated to active types are precisely those non-scalar ones whose head symbol has maximum depth.
+We claim that in any derivable typing judgment, the terms associated to active types are precisely those non-scalar ones whose head symbol has maximum height.
 The proof is by induction on derivations.
-In the identity rule, all terms have depth $0$ and all types are active.
-Now consider the generator rule, and suppose inductively that the claim is true for the main premise, with maximal depth $n$, say.
-Then since each of the new function symbols introduced by the rule is applied to at least one term from an active type, which therefore has the maximal depth $n$, it must have depth $n+1$.
-It follows that the new maximum depth is $n+1$, and that these new symbols are precisely those of maximum depth; but they are also precisely those associated to active types.
+In the identity rule, all terms have height $0$ and all types are active.
+Now consider the generator rule, and suppose inductively that the claim is true for the main premise, with maximal height $n$, say.
+Then since each of the new function symbols introduced by the rule is applied to at least one term from an active type, which therefore has the maximal height $n$, it must have height $n+1$.
+It follows that the new maximum height is $n+1$, and that these new symbols are precisely those of maximum height; but they are also precisely those associated to active types.
 This proves the claim.

-It follows immediately that the terms uniquely determine the activeness of the types, since depth is a syntactic invariant of the terms.
-Moreover, we can tell from the terms which rule must have been applied last (if the maximum depth is $0$, it must come from the identity rule; otherwise it must come from the generator rule) and which function symbols that rule must have introduced (those of maximum depth).
+It follows immediately that the terms uniquely determine the activeness of the types, since height is a syntactic invariant of the terms.
+Moreover, we can tell from the terms which rule must have been applied last (if the maximum height is $0$, it must come from the identity rule; otherwise it must come from the generator rule) and which function symbols that rule must have introduced (those of maximum height).

+In the case of the generator rule, we can also conclude that the new terms must be precisely those whose head generator symbol has maximum height.
+We divide these new terms into subsets that have the same generator symbol and arguments, so that each subset consists of terms $f\s i(\vec{M})$ for fixed $f$ and $\vec{M}$ but varying $i$.
+By \cref{thm:distinct-terms}, there can be no more than one occurrence of a particular term $f\s i(\vec{M})$, so the subset of new terms determined by $f$ and $\vec{M}$ must consist of exactly the $m$ terms $f\s i(\vec{M})$ for $1\le i\le m$, where $f$ has $m$ outputs.